barryclark/jekyll-now/_posts/2019-01-08-hashicorp-and-elastic-at-cloud-native-london-january-2019.md

 ---
 layout: post
-title: "Cloud Native London January 2019 Roundup"
+title: "HashiCorp and Elastic at Cloud Native London, January 2019"
 description: "Cheryl Hung, Director of Ecosystem at CNCF, hosts HashiCorp and Elastic at Cloud Native London."
 image: https://pbs.twimg.com/media/DwafGRPX0AARdNg.jpg
 tags:
   - Video
   - Meetup
   - "2019"
+redirect_from: /Cloud-Native-London-Jan-2019
 ---

 The room was raring to go for the first Cloud Native London meetup of 2019, featuring three enthralling talks, and I was back hosting!